 The majority of financial market trading is performed by machines.
-These computer algorithms are designed to maximize profit in many different timeframes.
+These computer algorithms are designed to maximize profit along many different timeframes.

 As market makers and large traders create positions, they will often hedge with a delta-neutral strategy.
 These portfolios can be dynamically adjusted in micro-seconds.

 Upon option expiration , the computer algorithms need to unwind, close or roll forward their hedges.
 This and other options order flow has a measurable impact on the underlying markets.
 "Gamma" is the primary risk that delta hedgers must manage, and this becomes more important near expiration.